edibblepdx/booklist/README.md

 - __The C Programming Language__; _Brian Kernighan, Dennis Ritchie_
 - __The Modern JavaScript Tutorial__; _Ilya Kantor, with contributions from the JavaScript Community_
 - __Analysis with an Introduction to Proof (Pearson+), Fifth Edition__; _Steven R. Lay_
+  > Partially supplemented by the other analysis book on this list.
 - __Learn You a Haskell for Great Good!__; _Miran Lipovača, with contributions from the Haskell Community_
 - __Learn OpenGL__; _Joey de Vries_
 - __HTML and CSS__; _Jon Duckett_